Prtfw/sagemaker-mlops-workshop/service-catalog/README.md

 <b>Note:</b><br/>

-Alternatively, you can also use the  template file "template-product.yml" from the service-catalog folder as a template while creating the proudct in Step 3 below.
+Alternatively, you can also use the  template file "template-product.yml" from the service-catalog folder while creating the proudct in Step 3 below.
 This template will create both the lambda function and the SageMaker Studio.
-If you are using this file for creating the product in Step 3, do not run the Prerequisite steps (shell commands) below
+If you are using this file for creating the product in Step 3, do not run the Prerequisite steps (shell commands) below.
+This file expects the studio.zip to be available at the "create-studio" folder inside the artifact S3 bucket in your account:

+mlops-customerchurn-artifact-${AWS::Region}-${AWS::AccountId}

 ------

 Navigate to the "studio/studio_function" folder using the terminal on the SageMaker notebook instance. execute the following commands.
 This will create the custom function that launches the studio resource